 - Compare and order capacities for multiple containers. - Model only partly filling the measuring object and play act using that to measure the capacity of the bucket.
-They should laugh and correct you. - Use post-it notes to make a picture graph of the capacity for multiple containers.
+They should laugh and correct you.
+Correcting incorrect procedures is important for achieving the A standard. - Use post-it notes to make a picture graph of the capacity for multiple containers.

-Tuesday: Number focus lesson
+Tuesday: Connecting lesson